catchouli/rena.talkhaus.com/index.md

 }
 </style>

-hello! see <a href="/about/">about me</a> for more information on me! or here's some recent posts...
+hello! i'm cat and i like watching dumb movies and writing reviews about them. see <a href="/about/">about me</a> for more information on me! or here's some recent posts...

 {% comment %}
   set all_posts to an empty array, then we fill all_posts with any post with date in it